Use of Pupil Premium Funding in our School - Our Policy

 Free Educational Visits

 We have trained and undertaken enhanced CRB checks for 3 male minibus drivers- in addition to reducing costs for school trips this provides male role model within school

 Nuture and Wellbeing

 We run a Friendly Lunch Club which all children can access.
 This includes a nuture group element where children are targeted to attend the class and have focused activities at a time of need.

 We employ an accredited Theraplay Practitioner, when a need is identified, who is able to provide bespoke therapy to any child within the school when a clear need is identified by the school and parents working in partnership.

 Speech and Language Therapist

-The school employs a speech and language therapist one mornings a week.
-She assesses pupils, provides programs for class teachers and provides individual support where appropriate.
+The school has employed a private speech and language therapist who can be avaiable to assess pupils, provides programs for class teachers and provides individual support where appropriate.

 Monitoring and Evaluation

 The leadership team and staff undertake research into the areas that are shown on the Sutton Trust Toolkit to have most impact on pupil attainment.
 This leads to reflection on how these areas can be met in each age group in our school; small classes facilitate the